 Most Irish-Americans had settled in the north eastern American states and were thus called up to serve when the southern states seceded and formed the Confederacy in 1861.
 In fact the first recorded casualty of the war was that of Tipperary born Private Daniel Hough.
 Born in 1825 near Borrisokane, he died aged just 36-years old.

-One of the bloodiest battles of the entire war happened at Fredericksburg in 1862.
-The assault at Marye’s Heights on the 13th of December in the town was part of a twin offensive by Union forces against the Confederate Army’s positions in the town.
+One of the bloodiest and largest battles of the entire war happened at Fredericksburg in 1862.
+The battle began on the 11th of December, but it intensified significantly after the Union side tried to an assault at Marye’s Heights on the 13th of December in the town was part of a twin offensive by Union forces against the Confederate Army’s positions in the town.
 The battle was ordered by commander of the Union Army, Gen. Ambrose Burnside, but the offensive was to prove costly.

 The Union’s Irish Brigade, consisting mostly of the 69th New York Infantry, was decimated by Confederate forces during multiple efforts to take Marye’s Heights.
 Reinforced by the Irish 28th Massachusetts, which had replaced the 29th Massachusetts, and the 116th Pennsylvania, the brigade of about 1,600 men was led under Brig.
 Gen. Thomas F. Meagher.

 Meagher was from Waterford and had been sentenced to deportation to Tasmania for his part in the Fenian Rebellion of 1848.
 He escaped and managed to gain passage to New York.
 At the time war broke out, Meagher was a prominent journalist and member of the IRB in the US.
 It is Meagher who is credited with introducing the present Irish tricolour flag used by the Republic of Ireland.
 It was given to him as a present by French women.